is-t-shimura/MTBurn-iOS-SDK-Install-Guide/ISSUE_TEMPLATE.md

 For bugs or installation issues, please provide the following information.
 The more information you provide, the more easily we will be able to offer help and advice.

-If it is difficult to write an issue in English, you can also write messages in both English and your language.

 ### Please follow the general troubleshooting steps first: